 Ten years ago, Sam Fargo and Remi Longstreet unsuccessfully hunted the legendary riches stolen from the Persian King Croesus in 546 B. C. Now someone they helped put in prison is out and determined to get the treasure and kill the now-married Sam and Remi Fargo.
 Unrated.
 Commercial audiobook.
 2020.

-Welcome to the Pine Away Motel and Cabins By Katarina Bivald.
+Welcome to the Pine Away Motel and Cabins.
+By Katarina Bivald.
 DB 98111, LT 27459

 After motel manager Henny dies in an accident, she can't bear to leave the people she loves behind.
 Even dead, Henny is determined to help her friends rediscover the happiness they once knew.
 To help them move forward, Henny will have to look back.
 Unrated.
 Commercial audiobook.
 2020.